-Students with poor academic records who have not been enrolled as a full-time student in any college or university the last five consecutive academic years immediately preceding the readmission semester may be eligible for academic forgiveness.
-Academic forgiveness must be requested in writing to the Registrar within the first semester of re-enrollment.
+Students with poor academic records who have not been enrolled as a full-time student in any college or university the last four consecutive academic years immediately preceding the readmission semester may be eligible for academic forgiveness.
+Academic forgiveness must be requested by submitting the Academic Forgiveness Request Form to the Registrar's Office within the first semester of re-enrollment.
 Academic forgiveness will be granted only once for any student.
 Consult the Academic Forgiveness Policy section in the College Catalog for details.